2001 (P) North Carolina State Quarter

 Description

 The 2001 (P) North Carolina State Quarter is a quarter produced at the Philadelphia Mint as part of the State Quarters 1999-2008 series.
-Total mintage reached 627.6 million.
-The obverse features George Washington facing left, based on a 1786 bust by Jean-Antoine Houdon, while the reverse displays unique designs representing each of the 50 U.S. states, released in the order of statehood ratification.
-Designed by John Flanagan/John Mercanti.
+The U.S. Mint produced 627.6 million examples, making this ranked 9th of 10 mint variants by mintage, with 13% of production.
+The obverse features George Washington facing left, based on a 1786 bust by Jean-Antoine Houdon and the reverse displays unique designs representing each of the 50 U.S. states, released in the order of statehood ratification.
+The reverse recreates the Wright Brothers' first powered flight at Kitty Hawk on December 17, 1903, with the inscription "First Flight."
+This 12-second, 120-foot journey launched the age of modern aviation.
+New York, North Carolina, Rhode Island, Vermont, and Kentucky.
+Proof and silver proof sets became major revenue sources for the Mint.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $0 to $6 depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 5.67 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5968.
-The 50 State Quarters Program (1999-2008) was the most successful numismatic program in U.S. The program revitalized coin collecting in America.
-Key issues include the 2004-D Wisconsin "Extra Leaf" varieties and various proof/silver proof versions.

 External References